 Each character is likeable in a different way, but they all have their quarks and annoying characteristics and are not always right.
 However, there are almost no anti-heroes here.
 This allows the show to keep its positive and comedy-like nature.

 Themes and twists

-As the title suggest, one of the big themes of the show is mental health.
-What I like thought is that the story, and Penelope, is not all about that.
-The theme is discussed through the series unevenly.
+As the title suggests, one of the big themes of the show is mental health.
+What I like though is that the story, and Penelope, is not all about that.
+The theme is discussed throughout the series unevenly.
 Sometimes you can forget that PTSD is part of Penelope’s life, sometimes the theme of mental health appears in a few episodes in a row.
 I think this approach reflects real life perfectly – sometimes you will have all the good days, and sometimes you will not.